JanReda/intermagnet.github.io/data_checkers.md

  ### Data Quality Checking
  Annual definitive data from all INTERMAGNET magnetic observatories (IMOs) are carefully checked for quality and compliance in a three step peer-review process before they are accepted and published
- - Step 1: The IMOs prepare one calendar year of definitive data to meet INTERMAGNET standards and submit for review to their allocated member of the Data Checking Task Team.
+ - Step 1: The IMOs prepare one calendar year of definitive data to meet INTERMAGNET standards and submit for review by their allocated member of the Data Checking Task Team.
  - Step 2: Data are checked by the Data Checking Task Team member and, once approved, submitted for a final "Step3" review.
  - Step 3: Data are reviewed by the chair of the INTERMAGNET Definitive Data subcommittee for final approval and publication.